Roll Over Beethoven: Personnel

+Charts

 Electric Light Orchestra

 Electric Light Orchestra's (ELO) elaborate eight-minute reworking of "Roll Over Beethoven", on the album ELO 2 in 1973, included an opening musical quote from Beethoven's Fifth Symphony and interpolations of material from the symphony's first movement into Berry's song and Peter Gunn theme in the background.
 This became one of ELO's signature songs and has been used to close the majority of their concerts.
+It is also the most-performed song by the band.
 "Roll Over Beethoven" was the second single released by the band, in January 1973, and became their second consecutive top ten hit in the UK.
 An edited version of the track from ELO 2 was a #42 hit in the United States.

 Chicago radio superstation WLS, which gave the song much airplay, ranked "Roll Over Beethoven" as the 89th most popular hit of 1973.
 It reached as high as number 8 (for two weeks) on their surveys of September 1 and 8, 1973.
 The song reached number six on the competing station WCFL.